 If you aren’t happy with your DIRECTV service, you have 24 hours to cancel your subscription.
 After that, you’re subject to an early cancellation fee.
 The FTC also claims that DIRECTV did not clearly disclose these early cancellation fees — up to $480, depending on the amount of time left on your contract.
 You may also be charged a $15 deactivation fee on top of your cancellation fee.

-Premium Channel Fees: Premium channels cost extra — even if they don’t at first — so be wary of deals touting free channels.
+Premium channels cost extra — even if they don’t at first — so be wary of deals touting free channels.
 If you sign up for DIRECTV’s promotion for three free months of premium channels like HBO® and SHOWTIME®, for example, you’ll automatically be enrolled in the program at the end of the promotional period and charged for continued service — another point the FTC claims that DIRECTV failed to disclose.
 These services cost around $50 a month in addition to your regular DIRECTV package price.
 Similarly, if you sign up for NFL SUNDAY TICKET “at no extra charge,” you will be charged full price — about $240 — at the start of the following season unless you actively cancel before the season begins.

 If it has anything to do with your DIRECTV account, assume it can and will have a fee associated with it.
 Some fees, like late payment fees, are relatively standard and expected.
 Others are less obvious, like a deactivation fee — on top of any applicable cancellation fees — or a change of service fee if you switch to a lower-priced package.
 And other fees are downright unexpected, like a phone payment fee if you pay your bill over the telephone (with help from an agent), an order assistance fee for ordering Pay Per View (again with help from an agent), and a duplicate statement fee to get another copy of your own billing statement.

 How Do I Avoid DIRECTV’s Hidden Fees?

 signing on the dotted line.
 Doing thorough research now to understand the terms and conditions of your TV packages and services can help save you from unexpected fees and costs later.

 for 14 years in a row and is still among the top three.
 New and existing customers may be able to negotiate reduced or waived fees.
 If you don’t understand an item on your bill, talk to a customer service representative for help.